 Having a support system is integral in recovery.
 Sober living homes offer you a community of sober friends and staff that can assist you in your sobriety.
 While living in a sober home, you can be sure that everyone around you can relate to your struggles and will hold you accountable for your recovery goals.
 The friendships you make in sober living can be lifelong relationships that help you stay sober long-term.

 - You are fully committed to staying sober

 Sobriety can be overwhelming, however, as long as you’re committed to staying sober, sober living is for you.
 Even if you’re struggling with your sobriety, you can still live in a sober living home as long as you’re committed to your recovery.

 If you fill some, or all, of these requirements, sober living is perfect for you.
-At Design for Recovery sober living, you can ease back into your regular life while having the support you need to make the transition as easy as possible.
-Through one-on-one mentoring, weekly house gatherings, employment support, money management, family outreach, and foundation based on the 12 Steps of Alcoholics Anonymous, Design For Recovery offers a structured environment that helps residents stay on track with their sobriety while also remaining independent.
+At Design for Recovery – Sober Living West, you can ease back into your regular life while having the support you need to make the transition as easy as possible.
+Through one-on-one mentoring, weekly house gatherings, employment support, money management, family outreach, and foundation based on the 12 Steps of Alcoholics Anonymous, Design for Recovery – Sober Living West offers a structured environment that helps residents stay on track with their sobriety while also remaining independent.

 Returning to your day-to-day life after leaving inpatient can be incredibly difficult and triggering.
-Contact Design for Recovery where you will have a community supporting you in your recovery and helping you develop the tools necessary to return to your normal life.
-Recovery is a life-long process with many challenges, however, Design For Recovery can help you prepare to cope with these challenges and equipped you with skills to stay sober long-term.
+Contact Design for Recovery – Sober Living West where you will have a community supporting you in your recovery and helping you develop the tools necessary to return to your normal life.
+Recovery is a life-long process with many challenges, however, Design for Recovery – Sober Living West can help you prepare to cope with these challenges and equipped you with skills to stay sober long-term.